top of page

 What Is The Best Way To Go Dairy-free?

-A word of caution, I encourage you to only make one dietary shift at a time, this way you can track the body's response more effectively than if you make a heap of changes all at once.
-Keeping a food and mood diary is highly recommended for this very reason, and can prove very helpful in tracking your progress, or if you need to reach out the a profession for further guidance.
+Being a Nutritionist, I've taught many of my clients how to eliminate dairy using several approaches.
+It really just depends on how severe their dairy allergy or intolerance is, and the general health, age and goals of the person.
+I generally prefer to start clients off slowly, which is great for beginners, or those newly diagnosed with a mild intolerance.
+We begin by reducing the dairy currently consumed each day, and find healthy swaps that are non-dairy, plantbased to replace them.
+I encourage you to only make one dietary shift at a time, this way you can track the body's response more effectively than if you make a heap of changes all at once.
+Keeping a food and mood diary is highly recommended for this very reason, and can prove very helpful in tracking your progress, if you'd like help with this, please contact me.

 • milk: try unsweetened almond milk, oat milk, soy milk, coconut milk, or cashew milk.